 |Duration of goods in transit or storage in a risk country before being loaded in that country||> 5 days||Any duration||For cargo originating outside a risk country, but loaded from a risk country after less than 5 days in storage/transit, our model will still flag the vessel for BMSB risk, as it may have loaded other goods originating directly from the risk country.

 See IHS: VMP Schedule 3 (1).

 |Arrival date in NZ||From 1 September to 30 April||From 1 September to 30 April||See IHS: VMP Schedule 3 (1c).

 Classifications from the Starboard risk assessment are similar to, but slightly more cautious than the IHS: VMP management standard.
 This is a consequence of analysing vessel movements rather than cargo manifests.
 The following example pathways illustrate this difference.

 Pathways which could result in inaccurately classifying a vessel as ‘Risk’ for BMSB in Starboard:

 Pathways which could result in incorrectly classifying a vessel as ‘No risk’ for BMSB in Starboard:

-Note that conditions which could exempt individual containers or freight from BMSB management measures do not exempt its host vessel from risk assessment in Starboard.
-For example, BMSB management does not apply if risk goods are loaded into a fully enclosed container which is sealed before 1 September and then exported before 1 October of the same year without raising a risk rating.
+Note that conditions which could exempt individual containers or freight from BMSB management measures do not exempt its carrier vessel from risk assessment in Starboard.
+For example, the IHS: VMP allows goods to be loaded into a fully enclosed container which is sealed before 1 September and then exported before 1 October of the same year without raising a risk rating.

-Furthermore, BMSB management does not apply to breakbulk transshipped through a risk country if the duration in the risk country is less than 120 hours and if the goods are segregated from sources of possible BMSB contamination.
-Likewise, for risk goods in a fully enclosed container if the contents remain in the unopened container while in the risk country.
+Furthermore, the IHS: VMP does not raise a risk rating for breakbulk transshipped through a risk country if the duration in the risk country is less than 120 hours and if the goods are segregated from sources of possible BMSB infestation.
+Likewise, risk goods in a fully enclosed container are deemed safe if the contents remain in the unopened container while in the risk country.